 Commemorative Roll Introduction

-The Commemorative Roll commemorates Australians who died during or as a result of wars or warlike operations in which Australians have been on active service but who were not eligible for inclusion on the Roll of Honour.
+The Commemorative Roll commemorates Australians who died during or as a result of service in wars, conflicts or operations identical with the Roll of Honour, but who are not eligible for inclusion on the Roll of Honour.

 The Commemorative Roll is in the form of: